 - Feed a three-phase, symmetrical current system (approx. nominal current) to the secondary side. - Feed a current that is higher than the threshold value for the measuring circuit supervision to the earth current measuring input. - Ascertain that the signal "CTS.ALARM" is generated now.

-Successful test result, part 2 The signal "CTS.ALARM" is generated.
+The signal "CTS.ALARM" is generated.

 LOP - Loss of Potential

 Available elements: LOP

 Loss of Potential - Evaluating Measured Quantities